Inflammatory Breast Cancer

 - History of flattening, crusting, or retraction of the nipple

-- History of mastitis that doesn't respond to antibiotic treatment
+that doesn not respond to antibiotic treatment

 - Family members with breast cancer